 Introduction:

 Faculty excellence is essential to the mission of Purdue University Northwest.
-The University relies on its faculty members to develop, create, and disseminate knowledge in their fields of expertise.
+Generally, the University relies on its faculty members to develop, create, and disseminate knowledge in their fields of expertise.
 Consequently, the professional duties of faculty go well beyond instruction, encompassing both discovery and engagement.
-Promotion and tenure committees should therefore evaluate candidates for promotion and/or tenure based on professional impact, using evidence of contributions in the three areas of learning, discovery, and engagement.
+In certain circumstances, the University may hire faculty members with no explicit expectation for discovery; in such cases, faculty members will hold the rank of Clinical/Professional Instructor and are not eligible for promotion.
+Promotion and tenure committees should evaluate candidates for promotion and/or tenure based on professional impact, using evidence of contributions in the three areas of learning, discovery, and engagement.
 However, the contributions of a faculty member may be integrated among learning, discovery, and engagement, since many professional activities contribute to more than one of these.
 Activities that contribute to more than one of teaching, research, and/or service should be recognized and encouraged.
+The Purdue System is dedicated to student success and requires all faculty to adopt the role of mentor to students.
+Thus, mentoring of students is essential to successful promotion and/or tenure.

 Criteria for Promotion and Tenure